Will WebAssembly Replace JavaScript?

 Sure, you can do it for not

-Well-entrenched web standard versus something new that's only supported by a rapidly-declining browser?
-Yeah, don't hold your breath.
-Look at the times Google has attempted to invent a tech to replace JavaScript... even with their user base, they've failed.

-I realize a foundering company such as Mozilla needs to figure out a way to stop shedding market share, but this ain't it.
-Maybe Eich might have some ideas... oh that's right; I forgot.

-Re:Hard to argue against Betteridge here (Score:4, Informative)
+Re:Hard to argue against Betteridge here (Score:5, Informative)

 Re: (Score:2)